ADHD Organizing & Productivity Sessions with integrated coaching

-Facilitating executive Functions
+Facilitating & Strengthening executive Functions

 For those of us who struggle with focus, attention, distractions, and the ability to shift focus at a moment's notice, the most ordinary of days can feel challenging.
 There is shame and embarrassment attached to needing help with what appears easy for other people.

-As if the day-to-day challenges with ADHD aren't enough on their own, ADHD is often accompanied by anxiety and/or depression.
+Executive dysfunction also impacts our ability to regulate emotions.
+ADHD is often accompanied by anxiety and/or depression.
 I know first hand the self-talk that runs on replay in your brain saying you aren't good enough, calling you names like lazy and mocking you for being "late-again."

 I have spent many years learning to reset my own self talk.
 I am healthier for it.
 I play to my strengths, embrace my resources, and, I share what I have discovered with my clients.